AshimD1/AshimD1/README.md

 ### :man_technologist: About Me :
 I am Ashim Dongol from Nepal :nepal:

+- Visit my website for more : www.ashimdongol.com.np

 - :telescope: I’m pursuing a degree in Jain university as Robotics and Automation Engineer :robot:.

 - :seedling: Exploring Technical Content Writing.